Our people

 Head Teacher

-MA, BSC (Hons), PGCE, Postgrad Diploma Education, NPQH, MCCT, FCCT, MHFA, YMHFA TMHIP
+MA, BSc (Hons), PGCE, Postgraduate Diploma in Education, NPQH, NPQEL, MCCT, FCCT, MHFA, YMHFA, TMHIP

 Read more